Research areas

 Our lab studies chromatin regulation in human stem cells, with a special interest in how epigenetic complexes regulate cardiac development.

 Polycomb group (PcG) and Trithorax group (TrxG) proteins play key roles in the epigenetic repression and activation of developmental genes.
 Key macromolecular interactions regulate PcG and TrxG dynamically in a spatiotemporal manner to control gene ON/OFF switch during stem cell differentiation.
+One of the key epigenetic complexes that we focus on is the Polycomb Repressive Complex 2 (PRC2), which catalyzes the mon-, di- and tri- methylation of Lysine 27 of histone H3 (H3K27me3, which is the hallmark for facultative heterochromatin).

 Research area #2: Epigenetic regulation of cardiomyocyte differentiation and cardiovascular diseases